matiasp10/Cerebro/Ciencias de la computación/FPL - Fundamentos de Lenguajes de Programación/FPL - Fundamentos de los lenguajes de programacion.md

 2. Scanning and parsing based on language specifications
 3. Lexical analysis using regular expressions
 4. Tokens and their use
 5. Parsing strategies including top-down (e.g., recursive descent, or LL) and bottom-up (e.g., LR or GLR) techniques.
-a.
-Lookahead tables and their application to parsing
+	1. Lookahead tables and their application to parsing
 6. Language theory
-a.
-Chomsky hierarchy (See also: AL-Models)
+	1. Chomsky hierarchy (See also: AL-Models)
-b.
-Left-most/right-most derivation and ambiguity
+	2. Left-most/right-most derivation and ambiguity
-c.
-Grammar transformation
+	3. Grammar transformation
 7. Parser error recovery mechanisms
 8. Generating scanners and parsers from declarative specifications